Handheld game console: GP2X Series

 The GP2X is an open-source, Linux-based handheld video game console and media player created by GamePark Holdings of South Korea, designed for homebrew developers as well as commercial developers.
 It is commonly used to run emulators for game consoles such as Neo-Geo, Genesis, Master System, Game Gear, Amstrad CPC, Commodore 64, Nintendo Entertainment System, TurboGrafx-16, MAME and others.

-A new version called the "F200" was released October 30, 2007, and features a touchscreen, among other changes.
+A new version called the "F200" was released on October 30, 2007, and features a touchscreen, among other changes.
 Followed by GP2X Wiz (2009) and GP2X Caanoo (2010).